andshrew/PlayStation-Trophies/docs/APIv2.md

 With the release of the PlayStation 5 Sony has implemented a revised API for retrieving details of the trophies an account has earned.

-This revision of the API is the only way to retrieve trophies for PS5 titles.
-It is fully backwards compatible and capable for retrieving trophy data associated with tiles on legacy platforms (ie. PS3, PS4 and PS Vita).
+This revision of the API is the only way to retrieve trophies for PS5 and PC titles.
+It is fully backwards compatible and capable of retrieving trophy data associated with tiles on legacy platforms (ie. PS3, PS4 and PS Vita).

 ## Overview
 * Accessing the API requires authentication with a PSN account.